KoinaVerma/Customer-Segmentation-Analysis/README.md

-# Customer Segmentation Analysis
+# CUSTOMER SEGMENTATION ANALYSIS

-In the competitive landscape of e-commerce, understanding customer behavior is crucial for driving growth, increasing sales, and enhancing customer retention.
-This project, "Customer Segmentation Analysis," uses customer transaction data to segment customers, identify purchasing patterns, and derive actionable insights using **Excel** that will help the business **develop targeted marketing strategies**and **improve decision-making processes**.
+In the competitive landscape of **e-commerce**, understanding customer behavior is crucial for driving growth, increasing sales, and enhancing customer retention.
+This project, "Customer Segmentation Analysis," uses **customer transaction data** to segment customers, identify purchasing patterns, and derive actionable insights using **Excel** that will help the business **develop targeted marketing strategies**and **improve decision-making processes**.

 <br>

-## Table of Content
+## TABLE OF CONTENT

 - [Project Overview](#project_overview)
 - [Data Source](#data_source)